-In the film’s favor are the breathtaking scenes of Scottish greenery and Colin’s family’s romantic summer home, and the fact that Weiland manages to keep the viewer’s attention on Tom and Hannah’s long process of awakening to their (blatantly obvious) love.
+In the film’s favor are the breathtaking scenes of Scottish greenery and the romantic summer home of Colin’s family, in addition to the fact that Weiland manages to keep the viewer’s interest in Tom and Hannah’s long process of awakening to their (blatantly obvious) love.

-Overall, despite its faults, Made of Honor is a romantic comedy worth seeing.
+Overall, despite its faults Made of Honor is a romantic comedy worth checking out.